An algebraic analysis of the graph modularity: Modularity of a subgraph

 \begin{remark} In principle other vectors can be chosen in place of $d$ inside \eqref{eq:M}, depending on the \textit{null model} one is assuming for the distribution of the edges in $G$.
-For example, if the null model assumed is the Erd\"{o}s-R\'enyi random graph model, in which every edge has probability $p$ to appear, the appropriate definition for the modularity matrix of $G$ would be $M = A - p\uno \uno^\t$ with $p = \vol G/|V|^2$.
+For example, if $G$ is unweighted and the null model assumed is the Erd\"{o}s-R\'enyi random graph model, in which every edge has probability $p$ to appear, then the appropriate definition for the modularity matrix of $G$ would be $M = A - p\uno \uno^\t$ with $p = \vol G/n^2$, so that $Q(V) = \uno^\t M\uno = 0$.
 In this case, the resulting modularity matrix allows us to express by means of a formula analogous to \eqref{modularity-via-M} certain modularity-type merit functions based on $2$-state Potts Hamiltonian functions adopted in, e.g., \cite{multires-1,TVDN_CPM}. \end{remark}

-Let us remark that the definition \eqref{modularity-via-M} is well posed for any undirected simple graph, that is loops and nonnegative weights are allowed.
-Moreover, from $A\uno = d$ it is easy to see that $\uno \in \ker M$.
-As a consequence, in a somehow heuristic way at this stage, we see from \eqref{modularity-via-M} that the existence of a subset $S\subseteq V$ having positive modularity is related with the positive eigenvalues of $M$ and their corresponding eigenspaces.
-In fact, if $\mathbb{F}_n =\{0,1\}^n$ is the set of binary $n$-tuples, the research of a subgraph of maximal modularity is formalized by the optimization problem
+In a somehow heuristic way at this stage, we see from \eqref{modularity-via-M} that the existence of a subset $S\subseteq V$ having positive modularity is related with the positive eigenvalues of $M$ and their corresponding eigenspaces.
+In fact, if $\mathbb{F}_n =\{0,1\}^n$ is the set of binary $n$-tuples, the search of a maximal modularity subgraph is formalized by the optimization problem

 The problem as is stated is clearly NP-complete, so a standard and widely used procedure is to move to a continuous relaxation, for example,

 which is solved by an eigenvector associated to the largest eigenvalue of $M$, properly normalized.
 Once a solution $\tilde x$ for the latter problem \eqref{cont} is computed, the sign vector $s = \text{sign}(\tilde x)$ is chosen as an approximate solution for \eqref{bin}.
 Note that such $s$ realizes the best approximation to $\tilde x$ in the $L^p$ sense, that is $\|s-\tilde x\|_p = \min_{x \in \mathbb{F}_n}\|x-\tilde x\|_p$, for $p\in [1,\infty]$.
 The spectral analysis of $M$ and of the maximal subgraphs induced by the change of signs in its eigenvectors (nodal domains) is the central topic of Sections \ref{sec:nodal}.